MCIT Launches E-Payment Gateway In Partnership With QNB

-Adel al-Malki, senior executive vice president of QNB Retail Banking Group, said:“We're pleased to have this partnership with the Ministry of Communications and Information Technology, which comes to consolidate our journey of digital transformation and sustainability.
-This service is a valuable addition to our digital services and solutions through which we seek to support digitisation projects launched by various state facilities, in line with Qatar National Vision (QNV) 2030.”
+Commenting on this partnership, Adel Al Malki, Senior Executive Vice President of QNB Retail Banking Group said“We're pleased to have this partnership with the Ministry of Communications and Information Technology, which comes to consolidate our journey of digital transformation and sustainability.
+This service is a valuable addition to our digital services and solutions through which we seek to support digitization projects launched by various state facilities, in line with Qatar National Vision (QNV) 2030.”

 Legal Disclaimer: